-Tom Jacobson is Professor and Senior Associate Dean for Academic Affairs in the School of Communications and Theater at Temple University.
+Tom Jacobson is Professor in the School of Communications and Theater at Temple University and program director of the Master of Science in Globalization and Development Communication.
 Research interests include national development, democratization, and public communication.

 Lately, Tom is concerned that despite historical valorization of the idea of the voice of the people, more could be done by governments and media practitioners to actually listen.
 He is working on survey research protocols to determine the extent to which people feel that media represent citizen interests and that governments listen, in developed as well as developing societies.

 - Reaching Out From The Academic Grove